 Happy Holidays!
-In the spirit of the season, our team would like to extend our warmest thanks to all of you for the amazing year we’ve had.
-Your continued support means so much to us.
-The success we achieved in 2018 wouldn’t have been possible without you.
-We look forward to continuing to serve our community and are excited to work with you all in the new year to come.
+In the spirit of the season, I would like to extend my warmest thanks to all of you.
+For your loyalty, for your referrals, and your business.
+Your support means so much to me, and the business in 2018, wouldn’t have been possible with out you.
+I look forward to continuing to serve our community and am excited to work with you all in the new year to come.
 Merry Christmas, Happy Holidays, and Happy New Years!
 To hear our full holiday message, watch this short video.

 Supply and demand is an important thing to know if you want to understand your micro-market.

 When determining the market value of a property before listing it, I take several factors into consideration, including:

 Another very important factor is the supply and demand of homes in that property’s price point.

 For example, during the month of August in Ponte Vedra Beach, there were 370 active listings and 54 sold listings, which left that area with 6.85 months of inventory.
 This means that if sales continued at the same rate as they have and no new homes came on the market, it would take 6.85 months to sell off all their remaining inventory.